 For details about the Urgent Pharmacy in Christchurch see our urgent pharmacy page.

-Unless it’s an emergency (when you should call 111), phone your usual general practice number when you or someone in your family is not feeling well.
+In an emergency, call 111.
+Otherwise you should phone your usual general practice number when you or someone in your family is not feeling well.

 For non-urgent health concerns, phone your general practice and book an appointment with your general practice team.